Hosein-Abdollahi/nsga2-deep-feature-selection/README.md

 The relevant paper is Loughrey and Cunningham, *Overfitting in Wrapper-Based Feature Subset Selection: The Harder You Try the Worse it Gets* (2005).
-Their claim is that in wrapper feature selection, the more subsets the search visits, the more likely it finds one that scores well internally and generalises badly.
-Their Figure 1 shows internal accuracy climbing while test accuracy peaks early and then declines.
+Their claim is that in wrapper feature selection, the more subsets the search visits, the more likely it finds one that scores well internally and generalises badly: internal accuracy keeps climbing while held-out accuracy peaks early and then declines.

 They propose GAWES: use an inner cross-validation to find the generation where held-out accuracy peaks, then stop the real run there.
-Their GA fitness is a 10-fold cross-validated accuracy, not a single split.

 The mechanism behind it is described in Cawley and Talbot, *On Over-fitting in Model Selection and Subsequent Selection Bias in Performance Evaluation*, JMLR